JoniTanh/FamilyTreeApp/README.md

 - View a person either through different lists or via the family tree chart
 - Search for individuals, family charts, words using keywords
 - Filtering of person lists and family charts
-- In the family tree chart, you can click on an individual to view their details.
+- In the family tree chart, you can click on an individual to view their details
-- For now, a user can be added by slightly modifying the code and using, for example, Postman.
+- For now, a user can be added by slightly modifying the code and using, for example, Postman
+- You can view people's places of birth on the map and add a temporary location to the map

 ### Project Setup